 As we grow old, our chances of losing a tooth become higher as well.
 Once a person reaches 35 and above, he will most likely lose seven or more teeth.
 Losing one or two teeth could take a toll on one’s self-confidence.
 It will also affect their chewing and biting habits as well as the appearance of the smile.
 Over time, missing teeth will also result in misalignment.
 Luckily, due to the advancements in dental technology, dental options for missing teeth are now more accessible.
 It’s essential to maintain your teeth healthy to prevent tooth loss at an early age.
+You can visit your local dental clinic that offers quality tooth replacement services.

 Reasons for Missing Teeth